Cellosaurus logo

 ).
 It is also important to be aware that cancer cells generally undergo chromosomal rearrangements that lead to gene fusions, deletions and amplifications.
 All of those events have an impact on the sequence of the gene that you are interested to study.

 If the cell line in which you are interested to check for a particular gene sequence has been exome sequenced you will be able to check if that gene has been somatically mutated or not.
 Projects like DepMap (formerly the Cancer Cell Line Encyclopedia; CCLE) or the COSMIC cell line project have performed this analysis on about 2000 different cancer cell lines.
-In the Cellosaurus you will find cross-references to entries in both projects for these cell lines.
+In Cellosaurus you will find cross-references to entries in both projects for these cell lines.
 And if your cell line has not been analyzed by these projects it still may be that this information is available; check if there is a "Omics: Deep exome analysis" comment in the relevant Cellosaurus entry.
 If it is the case you will find the relevant data sets in ArrayExpress, GEO or in supplementary tables of cited papers.

 The second reason that will lead to sequence variations are the presence of sequence polymorphisms.
 Resources such as the Genome Aggregation Database (GnomeAD; https://gnomad.broadinstitute.org/